richieganney/CV/README.md

 [Acebook](https://github.com/hemser1/acebook-MugManual)
 - A clone of facebook built in a small team over two weeks.
 Our React front-end communicated with a rails API that we built.
-- Ruby, Rails, Rspec, React, Javascript, Active Record, SQL, Travis CI, Heroku
+- Ruby, Rails, Rspec, React, Javascript, Active Record, SQL, CI, Heroku

 [MakersBnB](https://github.com/richieganney/MakersBnB)
 - A clone of AirBnB, this was our first group project at Makers.